developerpeachy/100-days-of-code/README.md

 **Thoughts**: I am using Prismic with NextJS for my new serverless headless cms blog thing.
 This is more of an experiment, but if it works, I'll be happy.

 **Link(s) to work**: [Rosalie's website](https://rosalie.dev/)

+### Day 10: April 15, 2020

+**Today's Progress**: I was able to successfully serve blogs from my prismic server to my nextjs blog :)

+**Thoughts**: This was a bit of a workaround for me to get working, I had to make sure that I was mapping the right document types to the right places.
+Had to read the documentation to make sure it was right.
+Time to add more styling and support for images, quotes etc.

+**Link(s) to work**: [Rosalie's website](https://rosalie.dev/)